jbostoen/itop-jb-functionalci-renewal/readme.md

 Please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?
 Adds a datetime field to set a renewal date and a text area for a renewal comment.
-This is added on the FunctionalCI object, but only visible
+This is added on the FunctionalCI object, but only visible on certain subclasses.

 ## Cookbook

 XML:
-* something
+* extend existing classes: add a tab with a date field, text area field

 PHP:
-* something
+* -